MyRoute-app

 Nice Hairpins in Croatia

-We leave the Aminess Sirena campsite in Novigrad, refuel our engines and leave the city in a northwestern direction.
-After about half an hour of driving we can stop briefly to take a picture of the Butori ponor waterfall (RP2).
+We depart from the Aminess Sirena campsite in Novigrad, fuel up the bikes, and head northwest out of the city.
+After about a half-hour drive, we can stop briefly to take a photo of the Butori Ponor waterfall.

-We descend via a beautiful winding road with a number of hairpin bends to the town of Livade where we continue the road to Mali Mlun to stop for a coffee at Café Restaurant Old River (RP6), with a nice terrace overlooking the river Mirna .
+We descend along a beautiful, winding road with a few hairpin bends to the town of Livade, where we continue to Mali Mlun to stop for a coffee at Café Restaurant Old River, with a lovely terrace overlooking the Mirna River.

-The ride continues on beautiful winding mountain roads and through valleys, along the way you can enjoy the beautiful nature and sometimes beautiful views.
-Keep in mind that on the narrower mountain roads, the traffic driving uphill has right of way.
-On the way you can stop every now and then to enjoy the panorama and take a picture.
+The journey continues along beautiful winding mountain roads and through valleys.
+Along the way, you can enjoy the stunning scenery and sometimes impressive views.
+Please note that on the narrower mountain roads, traffic going uphill has the right of way.
+Along the way, you can stop occasionally to enjoy the panorama and take a photo.

-Then we drive up a beautiful winding road to the highest point of this route at 960m.
-There are two attractive points here to stop short for a photo; at RP13 there is a small fountain “Voda Josipa II” along the road and a little further at RP14 is “Krog Vidikovac”, a rock formation with artwork on some rocks.
-For this you have to walk a short walk from the parking lot.
+Then we drive up a beautiful, winding road to the highest point of this route, at 960 meters.
+There are two attractive spots for a quick photo stop: at the small fountain "Voda Josipa II" along the road and a little further on at "Krog Vidikovac," a rock formation with artwork on some of the rocks.
+It's a short walk from the parking lot to reach this point.

-We now descend to the coast via a beautiful winding road with a few tough hairpin bends at the end.
-At RP15 you pass the “Villa Münz” which refers to a period of turbulent Austro-Hungarian buildings of Opatija, Lovran, Icici and the surrounding area.
-The Villa takes its name from the name of the wealthy industrialist Jacob Ludmig Münz, who was the first owner of the villa.
-Münz was known for its investments in the first electric trauma depots in Rijeka and Pula.
+We now descend to the coast via a beautiful, winding road with a few challenging hairpin bends at the end.
+We pass "Villa Münz," which refers to a period of turbulent Austro-Hungarian architecture in Opatija, Lovran, Ičići, and the surrounding area.
+The villa owes its name to the wealthy industrialist Jacob Ludwig Münz, its first owner.
+Münz was known for his investments in the first electrical trauma depots in Rijeka and Pula.

-In Opatija (RP16) it is an option to take a longer break for a delicious lunch in one of the many restaurants and to see the city.
-There is a lot to see here, there are parks, cozy terraces and a beach.
+In Opatija, it's a good idea to take a longer break for a delicious lunch at one of the many restaurants and explore the town.
+There's plenty to see: parks, cozy terraces, and a beach.

-Another option for stopping longer or even planning an overnight stay in Rijeka (RP), this large city has a lot to offer travelers and tourists.
-Meander through the many old streets and avenues lined with beautiful 18th-century houses and buildings, pausing to view the old castle and churches, as well as some impressive museums and galleries.
-Also worth a visit is Risnjak National Park, a heavily forested, mountainous area with numerous hiking trails for enthusiasts.
-From Rijeka there is also the possibility to make a day trip to one of the many Croatian Islands.
+Another option is to stay longer or even plan an overnight stay in Rijeka.
+This large city has much to offer travelers and tourists.
+Wander through the many old streets and avenues lined with beautiful 18th-century houses and buildings, and take the time to explore the old castle and churches, as well as several impressive museums and galleries.
+A visit to Risnjak National Park is also worthwhile: a heavily forested, mountainous area with numerous hiking trails.
+From Rijeka, you can also take a day trip to one of Croatia's many islands.

-We leave Rijeka and drive to Bakar (RP21) where you can stop for a drink in the beautiful bay of this small village.
-On the other side of the bay at RP22 is the Dvorac Frankopan; Frankopan's city castle is a medieval fortress, located on a hill above the sea.
-With its dimensions and shape, it dominates the environment and represents an exceptional architectural accent in the space.
-Well worth it for a short visit.
+We leave Rijeka and drive to Bakar, where you can stop for a drink in the beautiful bay of this small village.
+On the other side of the bay is Dvorac Frankopan Castle.
+This city castle is a medieval fortress perched on a hill overlooking the sea.
+With its size and shape, it dominates the surroundings and creates a unique architectural highlight.
+Definitely worth a short visit.

-We continue on the well-known coastal road (E65) to Senj.
-This is a nice relaxed ride with beautiful views of the bay.
-In Senj we turn left and take the winding road to Brinje, where we stop at Café Bar Santana (RP27) to have something to drink and eat.
+We continue along the famous coastal road (E65) to Senj.
+This is a beautiful, relaxing drive with stunning views of the bay.
+In Senj, we turn left and take the winding road to Brinje, where we stop at Café Bar Santana for a drink and a bite to eat.

-After this stop we continue up the road until just before Zdenac.
-This road has many curves and is wide and clear.
-Overtaking is only allowed at the designated places (three-lane road).
-Just before Zdenec we turn right and descend via a wonderful winding road to our final destination in Selište Drežničko, where we spend the night at camping Kamp Korana in the Plitvička Jezera nature park.
+After this stop, we continue uphill until just before Zdenac.
+This road is winding, wide, and unobstructed.
+Overtaking is only permitted in designated areas (three-lane road).
+Just before Zdenac, we turn right and descend along a delightful, winding road to our final destination in Selište Drežničko, where we'll spend the night at Kamp Korana campsite in Plitvice Lakes Nature Park.

-This route is rightfully worth 5 ***** stars because of the wonderful winding roads, beautiful nature and many sights along the way.
-Extra nights in the larger cities are an option and a longer stay in the Plitvička Jezera Nature Park is also recommended for hikers and nature lovers.
+This route is truly worthy of a 5-star rating for its wonderfully winding roads, beautiful scenery, and numerous sights along the way.
+Additional overnight stays in the larger towns are an option, and a longer stay in Plitvice Lakes National Park is also recommended for hikers and nature lovers.

 Coastal Ride D8 near Mitan Marina